wo3kie/cxxDojo/README.md

 Implement a simple allocator.
 Follow `std::allocator` as an example.

 ### apply.cpp
-Implement a simple version of `std::apply` function.
+Demonstrates usage of a custom `apply` function.
 From [cppreference](https://en.cppreference.com/w/cpp/utility/apply.html) `std::apply` function invokes a callable object `f` with the elements of the tuple `t` expanded to it as parameters.

 ```{r, engine='cpp'}
 void f(int, float, char){ /* ... */ }